Zeynel Abidin Erdem

-Dr. Zeynel Abidin Erdem (born February 15, 1944 in Mardin) is a Turkish business tycoon and the honorary consul of the Kingdom of Spain to the Marmara Region of Turkey and the honorary consul of the Republic of Sudan to the Republic of Turkey.
-He was born on the 15th of February 1944 in Savur, Mardin, Turkey.
+Zeynel Abidin Erdem (born February 15, 1944, in Savur, Mardin) is a Turkish business tycoon and the honorary consul of the Kingdom of Spain to the Marmara Region of Turkey and the honorary consul of the Republic of Sudan to the Republic of Turkey.
+He was born on 15 February 1944 in Savur, Mardin, Turkey.
 After his graduation from Faculty of Chemistry of Yıldız Technical University, Istanbul, he completed the doctorate program of Faculty of Management of Istanbul University.
 He worked as an assistant in the Chair of Industrial Inorganic Chemistry between 1973 and 1976.
 He was the president of the Istanbul Chamber of Chemical Engineers between 1972 and 1974 and the president of Kimsan Labor Union in 1973.

 Dr. Erdem began his business life in 1965.
 Currently he is the president of the board of directors of the following companies: